-- Provide dedicated cycling and walking routes connecting the Capricorn site to local residential areas and Sandbach town centre to facilitate access to employment opportunities by sustainable modes; and - Work with developers to ensure walking and cycling infrastructure is provided to access new housing sites.
+• Provide dedicated cycling and walking routes connecting 6 Strengthening the the Capricorn site to local residential areas and transport network to Sandbach town centre to facilitate access to employment accommodate opportunities by sustainable modes; and development such as the 'Capricorn' Local Plan site. • Work with developers to ensure walking and cycling infrastructure is provided to access new housing sites.